(Z20.1) Contact with and exposure to tuberculosis

 Icon

-Diagnosis persistent cloaca is diagnosed Men are 30.76% more likely than Women
+Diagnosis contact with and exposure to tuberculosis is diagnosed Women are 8.06% more likely than Men

 Died from this diagnosis.